 On the following pages are some useful tips to help the rigger do his job more efficiently and safely.
-Prevailing work rules and government regulations place full responsibility for proper performance upon the rigger, so it is his duty to be familiar with the condition and capability.

-his duty to be familiar with the condition and capability of all tools and equipment used, as well as techniques employed.
+Prevailing work rules and government regulations place full responsibility for proper performance upon the rigger, so it is his duty to be familiar with the condition and capability of all tools and equipment used, as well as techniques employed.
 One basic rule always applies: Always know...never guess.